How Are Mortgage Rates Determined?

 What are mortgage rates based on?

+The only correct answer is mortgage bonds or mortgage-backed securities.
 Mortgage rates are not based on the 10-year Treasury Note.
 When shopping for a new home loan, many of you will jump online to your favorite financial website to see how the 10-year Treasury Bill is doing.
 In reality, mortgage-backed securities (MBS), cause mortgage rates to fluctuate.
 In fact, it is not unusual to see them move in completely different directions and, without professional guidance, that confusing movement could cause you to make make a poor financial decision.

 Many bond market reporters mistakenly tie mortgage rates to the performance of the 10-year T-Bill.
 Many of these financial reporters possess a broad knowledge of bond markets, but they are not mortgage experts and do not fully comprehend how mortgage interest rates are determined.